mmistakes/minimal-mistakes/_pages/references.md

 ### LBSPR Application
 Prince, J.D., Victor, S., Kloulchad, V., and Hordyk, A.R.
 2015.
 Length based SPR assessment of eleven Indo-Pacific coral reef fish populations in Palau.
 Fish.
 Res.
 171: 42-58. doi: 10.1016/j.fishres.2015.06.008.

+**Please contact us for more information on any of these publications**